sgammon/axios-fetch/examples/fetch/README.md

 [25]: https://developers.cloudflare.com/workers//runtime-apis/request#requestinit

 [^1]: Node JS before `v18.x` considers `fetch` experimental.
 Node before `v17.x` does not have a native `fetch`
       implementation.
+Without a native implementation in Node, there are two options to use Axios:
+      - (1) If you are using at least Node `v12.x`, you have support for ESM, and should use the `esm` bundle.
-Without a native implementation, the regular `node` bundle should be used instead of the generic bundle, which ships support for Node's [`http`](https://nodejs.org/dist/latest-v12.x/docs/api/http.html) API.
+      - (2) If you don't want to use ESM or can't use it, the regular `node` bundle should be used instead.
+      These bundles ship with support for Node's [`http`](https://nodejs.org/dist/latest-v12.x/docs/api/http.html) API.